 Irrespective of Marvel’s Iron Fist, tabletop roleplaying fans can surely get inspiration from the surly Iron Hand.
 Paizo, the makers of the Pathfinder RPG, have already employed the iron fist of storytelling in the Giantslayer Adventure Path, penning the story of a mysterious steel-handed anti-hero.

-The Glass Cannon Podcast plays through that story and the most most significant NPCs of the podcast is a iron-fisted dwarf named Umlo.
+The Glass Cannon Podcast plays through that story and the most significant NPC of the podcast for a time is an iron-fisted dwarf named Umlo.
 It’s incredibly entertaining and easy to trace the homage to Götz von Berlichingen as one listens.

 The legend lives on.